felix-zenk/onboardapis/docs/source/onboardapis.trains.rst

 The ``Train`` class is the abstract base class for all trains.
 It provides

+* connected: Whether the train is connected to the on-board API
 * id: The train's id
 * type: The train's type
 * number: The train's line number